floscodes/rapid/README.md

 ### Creating a new app:

-For creating a bew app use the following command:
+For creating a new app use the following command:

 ```
 rapid new YOUR_APP_NAME